MicrosoftDocs/ai-builder/ai-builder-docs/interpret-confidence-score.md

 :::image type="content" source="media/document_processing_predict_confidence_score_cloud_flow_result.png" alt-text="Predict showing the confidence score result of cells and table in a cloud flow.":::

-Selecy the next button in the **Apply to Each** action to view the confidence score results for other cells.
+Selec the next arrow button in the **Apply to Each** action to view the confidence score results for other cells.
 Note that the table's confidence score will remain unchanged in this scenario.